 Find something to do from this list daily.
 Get started now: download a blank template from the resource library for free.

-Take it wherever it’s offered and in whatever form.
+Accept help wherever it’s offered and in whatever form.
 Does someone offer to drop your child off on the way to take their child somewhere?
 Yes, please.

-Let the Single Mom Guilt Go
+Single Mom Guilt no more

-I don’t care if it’s been 2 months or 2 years, your guilt isn’t serving anyone.
+I don’t care if it’s been two months or 2 years; your guilt isn’t serving anyone.
 It’s certainly not helping you be a good single mom when all your focus is on your guilt.

 Take that energy and put it into looking for activities you can do with your children.
 Or ways to make a positive family in this new world you are in – a single parent family.

 Your child cares much less about all of that then they do about your love, comfort, and security.